Country: Uganda

 Mujuzi CFR qualifies as an IPA under criterion A(i) as one of only two sites globally, and the only protected area, from which Rinorea ituriensis (CR) is known.
 Further botanical surveys are required at the site to fully catalogue the diversity of this site.

-Mujuzi Central Forest Reserve is located within Masaka District along the shore of Lake Victoria.
+Mujuzi Central Forest Reserve (CFR) is located within Masaka District along the shore of Lake Victoria.
 Spanning a length of 25 km north to south, this site is relatively flat, covering around 60 m in altitude.
 Mujuzi has areas of intact, lakeshore forest, that has otherwise been widely lost around Lake Victoria, but the reserve has not received much survey effort, particularly for herbaceous species.
 This site was visited in 2023 as part of the Uganda TIPAs project.

-Endagered tree fern, Alsophila camerooniana var. ugandensis, is also known from this IPA.
+Endagered tree fern, Alsophila camerooniana var. ugandensis, (Cyathea camerooniana var. ugandensis) is also known from this IPA.
 This species is endemic to Uganda and is only known from two other sites, Bwindi Impenetrable Forest and Buikwe District.
 While the former site is reasonably secure, the latter site is heavily transformed with much of this species' potential habitat lost (Google Earth 2023).
 Conservation of this species within Mujuzi CFR is therefore important to prevent an increased risk of extinction.

 The Endangered tree Afrocarpus usambarensis was listed in field surveys by Lwanga (1996), although this species is not known from Uganda and this was more likely to have been Podocarpus milanjianus or Afrocarpus dawei which are known from nearby Sango Bay.

 Much of the site is covered by medium altitude, semi-deciduous forest with swampy areas present at lower altitudes.
 Surveys by Lwanga (1996) found Piptadeniastrum africanum to be dominant throughout the site.
-In addition, recent surveys undertaken by the Uganda TIPAs project found trees such as Pseudospondias microcarpa, Pycnanthus angolensis, Canarium schweinfurthii and Raphia farinifera to be common.
-In the understorey, small trees of ?Trichilia sp. are dominate while herbs of Palisota schweinfurthii and, in wetter areas, Marantochloa purpurea are abundant.
-Hymenocoleous ?hirsutus was observed frequently on the forest floor within the interior.
+In addition, surveys undertaken by the Uganda TIPAs project in 2023 found trees such as Pseudospondias microcarpa, Pycnanthus angolensis, Canarium schweinfurthii and Raphia farinifera to be common.
+In the understorey, small trees of Trichilia rubsescens dominate while herbs of Palisota schweinfurthii and, in wetter areas, Marantochloa purpurea are abundant.
+Hymenocoleous hirsutus was observed frequently on the forest floor within the interior.
 There are areas of open Hyparrhenia savanna within the reserve, which are likely derived from cattle grazing.

 The site is underlain by loamy-clay soils, transitioning to sandy soils towards the lake shoreline.

-The forest itself has been described as a windbreak that buffers wind coming off Lake Victoria while local forestry officers also suggest that the forest helps prevent drought and regulate rains (Kutamba, 2022; Ssenyonga, 2022).
+The forest itself has been described as a windbreak that buffers wind coming off Lake Victoria while local forestry officers also suggest that the forest helps prevent drought and regulate rains (Kutamba 2022; Ssenyonga 2022).
 The forest may also stabilise soils and prevent siltation of lake shore habitats that are important to fishing communities.

 Sophie Richards, Royal Botanic Gardens, Kew